 If you have just cooked the garlic and ginger, use the same pan.
 If you made the garlic/ginger earlier, then re-heat the skillet to medium-low and add 2 tablespoons peanut oil and the leeks.
 Cook about 10 minutes, stirring occasionally, until they are very tender but not browned.
 Season lightly with salt.

 Raise the heat to medium and add the rice (which should be around room temperature.
 Cook, stirring well, until heated through.
 Season to taste with salt.
 That's it if you want "white-ish" rice.

-If you want the rice to look "brown-ish" like my photo, then add 1-2 TB of soy sauce to the pan.
+If you want the rice to look "brown-ish" like my photo, then add 2 TB (or more) of soy sauce to the pan.

 4 (or more) large eggs